singlecla/singlecla/cla.md

 ### Awareness

 I am aware of legal rules, like ["work made for hire"](https://en.wikipedia.org/wiki/Work_for_hire) rules, that can give employers and clients ownership of intellectual property rights in my work.
 I am also aware that legal agreements I make [can transfer ownership of intellectual property rights in my work to others](https://en.wikipedia.org/wiki/Assignment_(law)), such as companies and other organizations that I found, work for, or sell my work to.
 I am aware that due to rules and agreements like these, I may not have the legal right to license work I create.

-### Work I Have Permission to Contribute

-When I offer a contribution with permission from an organization or another person that might have the legal right to license intellectual property in it, I promise to mention all the following in comments to my pull request:

-1.  the fact that an organization or another person might have the legal rights to license intellectual property in my contribution

-2.  the name of the person or organization that might have those legal rights

-3.  whether and how they gave me permission to contribute

-For example, I might say:

-> I did this work while on the job for Example, Inc.  They may have the legal right to license it, instead of me.
-I asked my manager if I could contribute my work, and she pointed me to our company's open source policy, which covers it.

 ### Company and Client CLAs